 - Zurich Bank

-- Chartered Accountancy: The common path here is this – you get out of your school (it can be the University College Dublin or Trinity College Dublin) and then invest next 2-3 years in completing Chartered Accountancy.
-Since almost most of the investment bankers are chartered accountants here, you will not score well unless you do ACA yourself.
+- Chartered Accountancy: The common path here is this – you get out of your school (it can be the University College Dublin or Trinity College Dublin) and then invest the next 2-3 years in completing Chartered Accountancy.
+Since almost most of the investment bankers are chartered accountants here, you will not score well unless you do ACADo ACAThe Institute of Chartered Accountants in England and Wales (ICAEW) offers an ACA (Associate Chartered Accountant) course.
+There are three levels to the ACA examination, each comprising 15 modules and exams. yourself.
 There’s another path though, but it’s much tougher in Ireland.

 Investment Banking Salaries in Ireland